CruGlobal/CRUConfig-ios/README.md

 ###Adding Environment definitions to project configurations

+*Note:* If you are going to use this option you should be aware that at the time of writing cocoapods has an issue where it can't find the framework of this pod.
+To fix it you need to add the following value as a framework search path for your target's build setting: `$(SYMROOT)/Release$(EFFECTIVE_PLATFORM_NAME)`. [http://stackoverflow.com/a/35627389/399893](http://stackoverflow.com/a/35627389/399893)

 Instead of adding `#define ADHOC` into your code you can have your project inject them into your build via your build's configuration.
 Here is how you do that:

 Select your project file > Select your target > Select `Build Settings` > Search for `preprocessor`